vualidon/ColiVara/readme.md

    > You can run the embedding service seperately and use your own storage and API for the rest of the components.
 The Embedding service is designed to be modular and can be used with any storage and API.
 (For example, if you want to use QDrant for storage and Node for the API)

-4. Python SDK for the API (Coming Soon)
+4. Language-specific SDKs for the API (Coming Soon)

 ### Quick Usage: